Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

             isPresentData: !props.isPresent
         }

-        // Invoke the function passed in through the prop named "onUpate"
+        // Invoke the function passed in through the prop named "onUpdate"
-        // This function is referenced by the name "updateStudent" in App props.onUpdate(updatedStudent);
+        // This function is referenced by the name "updateStudentData" in App props.onUpdate(updatedStudent);
     }